codeforamerica/srtracker/README.md

 1. Fork the project.
 2. Create a topic branch.
 3. Implement your feature or bug fix.
+4. Add tests.
-6. Commit and push your changes.
+5. Commit and push your changes.
-7. Submit a pull request.
+6. Submit a pull request.

 ## Copyright
 Copyright (c) 2012 Code for America.
 See [LICENSE][] for details.